willnorris/imageproxy/README.md

 specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

+### Host blacklist ###

+You can also blacklist certain hosts from the proxy by using the `blacklist` flag.
+This is useful in situations where the proxy is running on an internal network, for example under a docker swarm / weave setup, and you want to prevent it from having access to internal services.
+It can be prefixed with `*.` to blacklist all subdomains also.
+For a default docker swarm / weave setup you can prevent access to internal services by running:

+    imageproxy -blacklist *.weave.local

+You should now get an error message if you try to ask the proxy for a image located on some internal weave.local url.

 ### Signed Requests ###

 Instead of a host whitelist, you can require that requests be signed.
 This is